mountainkidai/rfSEClub/Programming/python/011_tuples.md

 # 011 Tuples

 Tuples in Python are immutable, ordered collections of items that can hold various data types.
-For young scientists in the rfSE Club, tuples are useful for storing fixed datasets, such as constants or experiment parameters, ensuring data integrity in scientific applications.
+For students in the rfSE Club, tuples are useful for storing fixed datasets, such as constants or experiment parameters, ensuring data integrity in scientific applications.

 ## Creating Tuples